- A community where children are free to live and learn in an environment which promotes their safety and development.

 The Drug Enforcement Unit is joint city-county unit that investigates drug-related crimes throughout Etowah County.
 They can be reached directly at 256-549-5465.
 If you would like to submit an anonymous tip, their Tip Line is 256-546-3131.

-Bomb technicians are responsible for the safe removal, transport, and storage of explosives.
-They conduct bomb scene investigations, collect and preserve evidence, provide technical support for special operations, and compile and report technical data on explosive devices and incidents.
+Certified Bomb technicians are responsible for the safe removal, transport, disposal and storage of explosives.
+They conduct bomb scene investigations, collect and preserve evidence, provide technical support for special operations, and compile and report technical data-on explosive devices and incidents.

 Remember: Never pick up or disturb a bomb or suspicious package.
-Some bombs may detonate when picked up!
+Call 911